COVID-19: Shaping the future through digital business has been saved

 Leveraging technology to support the recovery and produce lasting change

 Although there is no proven roadmap available for dealing with a global humanitarian crisis with the scale of COVID-19, we believe that leaders at all levels will need to act across three phases.
-Globally, technology decision makers in every organization have already made significant choices to Respond to the COVID-19 pandemic crisis with speed to maximize the safety of employees and ensuring continuity of business.
-Gradually, as the pandemic begins to evolve, they will have to transition into the next two phases: Recover – during which an organization learns and emerges stronger from its response; and Thrive – in which the organization prepares for and shapes the “next normal.”
+Globally, technology decision makers in every organisation have already made significant choices to Respond to the COVID-19 pandemic crisis with speed to maximise the safety of employees and ensuring continuity of business.
+Gradually, as the pandemic begins to evolve, they will have to transition into the next two phases: Recover – during which an organisation learns and emerges stronger from its response; and Thrive – in which the organisation prepares for and shapes the “next normal.”

 Jumpstart the recovery to ensure scalability

 Given the complexity of the pandemic, there is reason to believe that the recovery phase for COVID-19 will require unprecedented levels of orchestration, communication, and changing of existing configurations during what promises to be a challenging and potentially protracted period across the globe.
 For many technology leaders, the first steps they take during this phase will be informed by the necessary series of adjustments they enacted as the crisis erupted and came to a head, specifically:

 - Support and enhance the workforce experience for collaboration and co-creation

 - Secure technology supporting the new work environment

 - Construct monitoring “command centers” for strategic response